 The Panthers attempted to use the models available to them—Black nationalism, Marxism, the national liberation struggles taking place at that time—to mount a revolutionary challenge to racism.
 They connected the lived reality of racism experienced by those “brothers on the block” with the structural oppression woven into the very fabric of American capitalism.

 They understood the need to build an organisation, a revolutionary party.
 Thousands would be recruited into the Black Panthers over four years.
 They printed and sold a newspaper to raise funds and disseminate their ideas.
 They built links with other leftist groups.
 They took political theory and education seriously.

 Tragically, the Black Panthers faced deadly repression from the state at a time when they were still politically developing, loosening their lumpen perspective, and considering the need to engage workers.
 They faced repression of shocking intensity, and their structure and composition tragically made infiltration and disorganisation easier.

 The United States, the greatest power of modern capitalism, was built on scarred backs of 13 million Africans trafficked across the Atlantic, and their descendants.
 Black struggle in the United States has the potential to develop anti-capitalist, revolutionary conclusions: the Panthers are a testament to this.
 They saw their liberation bound up with the liberation of those oppressed by American capitalism the world over.

-But neither armed struggle alone nor welfarism for the poor can bring down US capitalism: only revolutionary class struggle.
+But neither armed struggle alone nor welfarism for the poor can bring down US capitalism.
+Only revolutionary class struggle can.
 Workers, multi-racial and diverse, need to take up the battle against racism and capitalism.
 As a revival of Black struggle in Minneapolis, Chicago, Portland, Kenosha and other cities and towns across the US sets the world alight, the heroic legacy of the Black Panthers can teach us much about today’s tasks.